jswiet/Safe-Password-Generator/README.md

-### 🔒️ Random Password Generator 🔒️
+## 🔒️ Random Password Generator

-- A simple web application for generating secure, random passwords.
+- A simple web application for generating random passwords.
 You can choose the password length and include numbers and special characters
 (`@ # $ % & * ! ?`) to increase security
 and randomness.
+- Built with Java 17, Spring Boot, and Thymeleaf.
 - Created to practice Spring Boot, unit testing, and integration testing.

 ![screenshot](screenshot/Password_Screenshot.jpg)